Caroline Drinkwater, Australian Lions Childhood Cancer Research Foundation Biobank Specialist

 Caroline Drinkwater is the Australian Lions Childhood Cancer Research Foundation (ALCCRF) Biobank Specialist for the Hudson Monash Paediatric Precision Medicine (HMPPM) Program.

-In the collaborative Hudson Monash Paediatric Precision Medicine Program, scientists at Hudson Institute will establish a living biobank of paediatric brain tumours and solid cancers – including living organoids or lab-grown ‘mini-tumours’ – to trial and develop targeted treatments and improve clinical outcomes, survival rates and quality of life (limiting side-effects) for childhood cancer patients.
+In the collaborative HMPPM Program, scientists at Hudson Institute have established a ‘Living Biobank’ of childhood brain/CNS and solid cancers – including living organoids or lab-grown ‘mini-tumours’ – to trial and develop targeted treatments and improve clinical outcomes, survival rates and quality of life (limiting side-effects) for childhood cancer patients.

-Caroline brings technical and operational biobanking knowledge, to establish a living biobank platform at the Hudson Institute.
-Additionally, Caroline represents the Hudson Institute as a Site Coordinator for the new collaborative membership with the Children’s Brain Tumor Tissue Consortium (CBTTC) in Philadelphia, US.
-She is also an active member for the Australian and New Zealand Childhood Haematology and Oncology (ANZCHOG) Biobanking Network, representing the Monash Children’s Cancer Biobank.
+Caroline represents Hudson Institute as a Site Coordinator for the collaborative membership with the Children’s Brain Tumor Tissue Consortium (CBTTC) in Philadelphia, US.
+She is also an active member for the Australian and New Zealand Children’s Haematology/Oncology Group (ANZCHOG) Biobanking Network, representing the Monash Children’s Cancer Biobank.

 News articles and web links

 - Not the usual type of bank manager

 - Childhood cancer ‘organoid’ program set to revolutionise treatment

 - Supporting the next wave of childhood cancer research

 Vetsch J, Wakefield CE, Techakesari P, Warby M, Ziegler DS, O’Brien TA, Drinkwater C, Neeman N, Tucker K (2019) Healthcare professionals’ attitudes toward cancer precision medicine: A systematic review.
 Semin Oncol 46:291-303.